Music from a place that never existed

 Winners of the round glass music award 2018 (UK/IN)

 Trine and Josefine Opsahl is mother and daugther.
 Their music develops from their deep connection and years of playing together.
 Trine composes silver lined music on her celtic harps and Josefine creates playfull and deep counterparts on her cello.

-They released two albums together: ‘Leaving My Silent Empty House‘ (2008) and ‘Unbroken Dreams‘ (2015) which was nominated for the ZMR Music Award 2016.
+They released two albums together: ‘Leaving My Silent Empty House‘ (2008) and ‘Unbroken Dreams‘ (2015) which won the Round Glass Music Award 2018 (US) and was nominated for the ZMR Music Award 2016 (US).
 Both albums are on the market in Scandinavia, Germany as well as the USA, Taiwan and Southern Korea.

 by Balling // Opsahl